lmnagaraju209/eks-setup-endtoend/PRICING_PROPOSAL.md

 Maybe.
 Depends on what you're willing to cut.
 I can rush it, but it'll cost more (1.5x rate) and I'd rather not.
 These things have a natural pace.

 **What about Indian developers?
 They're cheaper.**
-They are. $30-$60/hour vs my $150-$200/hour.
+They are. ₹2,000-₹5,000/hour in India vs my $150-$200/hour (₹12,450 - ₹16,600/hour).
 But you're looking at 6-8 weeks instead of 4-5, time zone issues, communication overhead, and often more rework.
+Total cost from Indian teams is usually ₹20L-₹40L vs my ₹37L-₹46L.
 I've fixed enough offshore projects to know the real cost.
 If budget is the constraint, we can talk about phasing or reducing scope.
 But the cheapest option isn't always the best value.

 **What if something goes wrong?**
 I fix it.
 That's what the 30-day support is for.
 If it's my mistake, I fix it on my time.
 If it's something outside scope, we'll figure it out.